NagyGa1/yaml-cpp/test/gtest-1.11.0/docs/gmock_cook_book.md

 can `static_cast` type `T` to type `U`.

-`MatcherCast` essentially lets you bypass C++'s type system (`static_cast` isn't always safe as it could throw away information, for example), so be careful not to misuse/abuse it.
+`MatcherCast` essentially lets you bypass C++'s type system (`static_cast` isn't always safe as it could THROW((away information, for example), so be careful not to misuse/abuse it.

 ### Selecting Between Overloaded Functions {#SelectOverload}